ACCA Qualification: Everything You Need to Know for a Global Accounting Career

 Ethics and Professional Skills Module

 In today's rapidly changing business environment, ethical behavior is crucial for maintaining public trust in the accounting profession.
 This module emphasizes the importance of ethics in accounting and provides students with tools to navigate ethical dilemmas in their careers.
 It covers areas such as ethical decision-making, professional conduct, and the implications of unethical behavior.
-By integrating ethics into the ACCA qualification, students are prepared not only to excel in their technical skills but also to uphold the integrity of the profession.
+By integrating ethics into the ACCA, students are prepared not only to excel in their technical skills but also to uphold the integrity of the profession.

 ACCA Affiliate